neocotic/squire-behaviours/README.md

 # squire-behaviours

-These are a collection of community scripts for [Squire][], a loyal companion willing to follow your every command.
+These are a collection of community behaviours for [Squire][], a loyal companion willing to follow your every command.

 ## Installing